-The first fever in a baby or an infant is often a scary moment for parents.
-Fortunately, most fevers are harmless and are caused by a mild infection or even over bundling a child.
+The first fever a baby or an infant has is often scary for parents.
+Most fevers are harmless and are caused by a mild infection.
+Overdressing a child may even cause a rise in temperature.

 Fever is an important part of the body's defense against infection.
 Many older infants develop high fevers with even minor illnesses.

-Febrile seizures are another fear of parents and do occur in some children and can be scary to parents.
-However, most febrile seizures are over quickly, do not mean your child has epilepsy, and do not cause any permanent harm.
+Febrile seizures do occur in some children and can be scary to parents.
+However, most febrile seizures are over quickly.
+These seizures do not mean your child has epilepsy, and do not cause any lasting harm.

 Your child should drink plenty of fluids.

-Your child can eat foods while having a fever, but do not force the child to eat.
+Children can eat foods when they have a fever.
+But do not force them to eat.

-Children who are ill usually tolerate bland foods better.
+Children who are ill often tolerate bland foods better.
 A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
 You may try:

-Do NOT bundle up a child with blankets or extra clothes, even if your child has the chills.
-This may keep their fever from coming down, or make it higher.
+Do not bundle up a child with blankets or extra clothes, even if the child has the chills.
+This may keep the fever from coming down, or make it go higher.

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
 You child's doctor may tell you to use both types of medicine.